AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_ImplicitClient.md

 Internal server error.
 ***

-## `Get Total Count of Implicit Clients (Obsolete)`
+## `Get Total Count of Implicit Clients (Deprecated)`

-Implicit Client has been obsoleted, please use Authorization Code Client instead.
+Implicit Client has been deprecated, please use Authorization Code Client instead.

 Return total number of Implicit clients in a Tenant.
             Optionally, check based on a list of requested clients.
 The